 - How can methamphetamine affect my baby: Taking methamphetamine during pregnancy can result in problems similar to those seen with the use of cocaine in pregnancy.
 The use of speed can cause the baby to get less oxygen, which can lead to low birth weight.
 Methamphetamine can also increase the likelihood of premature labor, miscarriage, and placental abruption.
 Babies can be born addicted to methamphetamine and suffer withdrawal symptoms that include tremors, sleeplessness, muscle spasms, and feeding difficulties.
 Some experts believe that learning difficulties may result as the child gets older.

 - What if I experimented with methamphetamine before I knew I was pregnant?
-There have not been any significant studies done on the effect of one time use of methamphetamine during pregnancy.
+There have not been any significant studies done on the effect of a one-time use of methamphetamine during pregnancy.
 It is best not to experiment if you are trying to get pregnant or think you might be pregnant.

-Currently there are no states that holds prenatal substance abuse as a criminal act of child abuse and neglect.
-But many have expanded their civil child-welfare requirements to include substance abuse during pregnancy as grounds for terminating parental rights in relation to child abuse and neglect.
+Many states have expanded their civil child-welfare requirements to include illegal drug use during pregnancy as grounds for terminating parental rights in relation to child abuse and neglect.